Ali Project is a Japanese band with a strong Japanese Aristocrat-style image, consisting of Arika Takarano and Mikiya Katakura.

 - Love Triangle: A tragic Type 6 between "Narcisse Noir"'s narrator, her brother and his best friend.
 She likes his friend, but he and her brother like each other and she wants her brother to be happy.

 - Lyrical Dissonance: "Jinsei Bimi Raisan" sounds very beautiful, but when you read the lyrics, it's about eating until you're sick with hints of cannibalism.
+Also "Strawberry Pie no Otabe" has surprisingly sweet music, but its lyrics is about cannibalism.

-- May-December Romance: "Lolita In The Garret" is about a painter and his child model's affair.
+- MayDecember Romance: "Lolita In The Garret" is about a painter and his child model's affair.

 - Nostalgic Music Box: In the beginning of "Outeki Ketsuzoku."
 While it sounds like it doesn't fit with the rest of the song, the lyrics are about genealogy, so it works.